 Most adults occasionally experience heartburn due to acid reflux, but if your symptoms become frequent or intolerable, it’s time to get medical help.
 You’ll receive exceptional treatment from Abel Bello, MD, and the doctors at MIB Surgery.
 They specialize in minimally invasive procedures that treat the source of acid reflux, preventing it from causing damage to your esophagus.
-To schedule an appointment, call the office in Plantation, Florida, or use the online booking system.
+To schedule an appointment, call the office in Plantation, Florida.

 Acid reflux occurs when stomach contents flow out of your stomach and up into your esophagus.
 Normally, a muscle called the lower esophageal sphincter (LES) opens to let food into the stomach, then closes to prevent stomach acid from refluxing.
 When the LES is weak or relaxes at the wrong time, you develop acid reflux.